 Novella: The Rampant

-The fabulous Aqueduct Press will be publishing my 135 page novella, The Rampant, as a stand alone paperback and ebook later this year!
+The fabulous Aqueduct Press is publishing my 140 page novella, The Rampant, as a stand alone paperback and ebook.

 What others are saying

 “Equal parts playful and heartbreaking, this apocalyptic novella offers

 one-of-a-kind answers about the end of the world….This clever and

 surprisingly fun take on the rapture is the perfect theological horror